SHARE THIS ARTICLE:

 Medicated pain treatments include:

-NSAIDs like diclofenac, the active ingredient in Iodex UltraGel+ can be effective at relieving some types of pain, including the painful flare-ups that people with chronic pain can experience.
+NSAIDs like diclofenac, the active ingredient can be effective at relieving some types of pain, including the painful flare-ups that people with chronic pain can experience.
 Many NSAIDs are available over the counter.
-Always follow the product instructions.
+Always follow the product instructions. - Muscle relaxants

 In low doses, some anti-depressants have been shown to be effective in relieving pain.11 In order to be effective, they are usually prescribed to be taken every day, and not on an as-needed basis.